 The Nursing Program is approved by the California Board of Registered Nursing.

 Fall 2015 is closed.
 Fall 2016 will open November 2, 2015, closes January 29, 2016.
 You must have a Chabot student ID to apply.
 New for Fall 2016: all applicants must attend one information meeting.
-Verification cards will be issued at the meetings.
+Information meeting tickets will be issued at the meetings.
 The meetings will be held the first TUESDAY of each month in spring 2015; March, April, May (at LPC) and in fall 2015 September, October, November and December.
 No reservation is required room 2252, building 2200 on the Chabot Campus.